 We also recognise that we have a considerable influence in our buying power to encourage our suppliers and contractors to minimise negative ethical, environmental and social effects associated with products and services we provide by working together with suppliers to encourage sustainable and healthy food production and consumption.
 We have key performance indicators aligned with our sustainable food strategy written into our catering contract, take a look at our Catering Award Criteria

-From August 2017 Wrexham Glyndwr University caterers will be Aramark, who will extend the range of healthy foods on offer in our catering outlets across campuses.
+From August 2017 Wrexham Glyndwr University caterers became Aramark, who have extended the range of healthy foods on offer in our catering outlets across campuses.

 An exciting collaboration between Flintshare our onsite community led growing group and our student society’s Botanical and ZooSoc has been formed this year with Flintshare educating WGU students on the benefits and skills of growing your own food.
 Many BBQ parties have taken place this year using food picked from WGU’s growing facility.